UCSC Internship Programs

 Phone: (831) 459-1501

-This internship position is only accessible to students who have been accepted into the Economics Field Study program.
-Students can apply to the field study program if they have junior or senior standing and have completed courses 100A, 100B, and 113.
-For more information on how to apply visit the program website or contact the program coordinator.
+This internship program is only available to students who have been accepted into the Economics Field Study Program.
+Students can apply to the field study program if they are a declared economics major (junior or senior), in good academic standing, and have completed courses Economics 100A, 100B, and 113.
+For more information on how to apply, visit the program website or contact the program coordinator.

 Title: Field Study Program Coordinator